Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Sep 15, 2025

-12 mins read
+18 mins read

 Key Takeaways

-• How It Works: The system operates through data orchestration, process synchronization, technology integration, and unified management platforms that connect ERP, WMS, and TMS systems
+• How It Works: The system operates through data orchestration, process synchronization, technology integration, and unified management platforms that connect ERP, WMS, and TMS systems into a single source of truth.

-• Management Strategy: Effective integrated logistics management requires shared planning processes, coordinated KPI measurement, and technology investments that prioritize cross-functional integration over departmental optimization
+• Management Strategy: Effective integrated logistics management requires shared planning processes, coordinated KPI measurement, and technology investments that prioritize cross-functional integration over departmental optimization.

-Usually, logistics operates in silos.
-Each function, transportation, warehousing, procurement, and order management, relies on separate systems and disconnected data flows.
-This lack of integration slows decision-making, inflates operating costs, and weakens supply chain resilience.
-When disruptions occur, the absence of real-time coordination turns small issues into enterprise-wide setbacks.Over 90% of supply chain leaders encountered significant disruptions in 2024.
-But once a disruption begins, it takes companies an average of 2-3 weeks to formulate a response.
+Logistics operations across most enterprises still run in silos.
+Transportation, warehousing, procurement, and order management rely on separate systems, disconnected data flows, and fragmented decision-making.
+This lack of integration slows response times, inflates operating costs, and weakens supply chain resilience.
+When disruptions occur, the absence of real-time coordination turns small issues into enterprise-wide setbacks.

 What is Integrated Logistics?